GMOD/jbrowse-components/packages/jbrowse-cli/README.md

   --category=category                 Optional Comma separated string of categories to group tracks

   --config=config                     Any extra config settings to add to a track. i.e {"defaultrendering": "density"}

+  --configLocation=configLocation     Write to a certain config.json file.
+Defaults to location/config.json if not
+                                      specified

   --trackId=trackId                   Id for the track, by default inferred from filename, must be unique to JBrowse
                                       config